brewmanandi/brewmanandi/README.md

 # 💫 About Me :
-🔭 I’m currently working on canva.com and kaleido.ai.
-On my [Youtube channel](https://www.youtube.com/c/AndreasBraumann) I am on tour.
+🔭 On my [Youtube channel](https://www.youtube.com/c/AndreasBraumann) I am on tour.

 👯 I’m looking to collaborate on creative projects.